What color is replacing Millennial pink? Designers prefer this mood-enhancing palette instead

 Inject warmth and depth into your interior with inviting orange tones reminiscent of the sun-baked surfaces – from rich reds to burnt orange

-What color is replacing Millennial pink
+- What is the new Millennial pink in interior design?

 ‘The world ran out of pink,’ is what production designer Sarah Greenwood recently said, after their team hand-painted every physical backdrop for Greta Gerwig’s latest film: Barbie, causing an international shortage.